mohandeep2002/mohandeep2002/README.md

 # About
 👋🏻 Hello folks!, I'm Mohandeep from K L University.

-✨ Interested in BackEnd Development (Django).
+✨ I’m interested in AR/VR development & Full Stack Development.

 🧑🏻‍💻 Worked as a BackEnd Intern at **_Zupay-Tech_**